-Syllas Tzoumerkas, born 1978, is a prominent Greek film director.
-Born in the coastal-city of Thessaloniki, he studied filmmaking in Athens.
+Syllas Tzoumerkas is a prominent Greek film director.
+Born in 1978 in the coastal city of Thessaloniki, he studied filmmaking in Athens.
 His first work was the short The Devouring Eyes (1999), which won him prizes at Cannes and Karlovy Vary.
 Homeland (2010), his first feature film, opened to critical acclaim at Venice in 2010.
 Tackling with the role of individuals and family amidst a political turmoil, Homeland earned Tzoumerkas a strong reputation in Greek and larger European contexts.
-Four years later, he premiered A Blast (2014) at Locarno International Film Festival, a story about a mother facing impossible choices, while economic crisis eats away at both the private and public life.
+Four years later, he premiered A Blast (2014) at Locarno International Film Festival, a story about a mother facing impossible choices, while the economic crisis eats away at both the private and public life.

-His new film The Miracle of the Sargasso Sea is being shown as part of the 69th Berlinale Panorama section.
-Sharply written, his characters portray something that Tzoumerkas himself admires in people — boldness, perseverance, and becoming your own saviour.
-For Electric Ghost Magazine it was a festival highlight (you can read our review here), and so we sought an audience with its maker.
-Tzoumerkas was pleased to converse with us, so we sat down to discern the religious implications of his latest work and how it relates to his previous films amidst the the early morning festival fever.
+His new film The Miracle of the Sargasso Sea (Greek: To thávma tis thálassas ton Sargassón) is being shown as part of the 69th Berlinale Panorama section.
+Sharply written, his characters portray something that Tzoumerkas himself admires in people—boldness, perseverance, and becoming your own saviour.
+For electric ghost it was a festival highlight (you can read our review here), and so we sought an audience with its maker.
+Tzoumerkas was pleased to converse with us, so we sat down to discern the religious implications of his latest work and how it relates to his previous films amidst the early morning festival fever.

 Syllas Tzoumerkas: My first film Homeland, was a, let’s say, a hellish depiction of Greece.
-It’s a very punk film, where the family and the public life are intertwined in a very aggressive way.
+It’s a very punk film, where the family and public life are intertwined in a very aggressive way.
 It’s actually a film made before the crisis, before everything that led to the big collapse of the country, to the bankruptcy of everything.
-A Blast is a purgatorial film in the sense that it’s more concentrated on one portrait and it conveys the experience of a generation that had disillusionment era and saw everything going down in ruins.
-Then you have this person of my generation — Angeliki Papoulia (Maria in A Blast and Elisabeth in Sargasso) that, in a way, attacks her surrounding to find something for herself.
+A Blast is a purgatorial film in the sense that it’s more concentrated on one portrait and it conveys the experience of a generation that had disillusionment and saw everything going down in ruins.
+Then you have this person of my generation—Angeliki Papoulia [Maria in A Blast and Elisabeth in Sargasso] that, in a way, attacks her surrounding to find something for herself.
 Here, in Sargasso, it’s the political aftermath, so the political is pretty much behind in this kind of swampy situation, that nobody knows exactly where it’s all heading.

-So we have Hell, Purgatory, and Paradise and this is where religion comes in.
+So we have Hell, Purgatory, and Paradise.
+This is where religion comes in.